josherrickson/stata2/stata_markdown/05-regression.md

 - Regression performs complete case analysis - any observations missing any variable involved in this model is ignored in the model.
 (See [multiple imputation](multiple-imputation.html) for details on getting around this.)
 Check "Number of obs" to ensure the number of observations is what you expect.
-Here, the data has 74 rows, so the regression model is using all the data (there is no missinginess in `mpg`, `weight` or `displacement`).
+Here, the data has 74 rows, so the regression model is using all the data (there is no missingness in `mpg`, `weight` or `displacement`).
 - The F-test which follows ("F(2, 71)"^[The 2 and 71 are degrees of freedom.
 They don't typically add any interpretation.] and "Prob > F") is testing the null hypothesis that all coefficients are 0.
 In other words, if this test fails to reject, the conclusion is the model captures no relationships.
 In this case, do not continue interpreting the results; either your conclusion is that there is no relationship, or you need to return to the model design phase.
-If this test does reject, you can continue interpretating.
+If this test does reject, you can continue interpreting.
 - The ^$^R^2^$^ ("R-squared") is a measure of model fit.
 It ranges from 0 to 1 and is a percentage, explaining what percent in the variation in the response is explained by the linear relationship with the predictors.
 What's considered a "large" ^$^R^2^$^ depends greatly on your field and the situation, in very general terms, .6 is good and above .8 is great.
 However, if you know that there are a lot of unmeasured variables, a much